-- Infrastructure should be visually unobtrusive; - Materials and colours used for the development should blend into the surrounding landscape; - Infrastructure should be grouped in clusters with open spaces between clusters; - Infrastructure should not interfere with the skyline (ridgelines), landmarks, major views and vistas; - The development should not increase light, noise or effluent pollution; - The development should correspond to the historical, architectural and landscape style of surrounding layout and buildings. - Landscaping and the maintenance of such should be integrated into the planning process, ong-term maintenance should be a priority. • Light ng design - Aeasures can be implemented to reduce light pollution and those relevant to the project are as follows: - where possible construction activities should be conducted behind noise/light barriers that could include vegetation screens. - ow flux lamps and direction of fixed lights toward the ground should be implemented where practical.
-Choose "full-cut off shielded" fixtures that keep light from going uselessly up or : ideways.
+- Measures can be implemented to reduce light pollution and those relevant to the project are as follows: - Where possible construction activities should be conducted behind noise/light barriers that could include vegetation screens. - Low flux lamps and direction of fixed lights toward the ground should be implemented where practical.
+Choose "full-cut off shielded" fixtures that keep light from going uselessly up or sideways.
 Full cut-off light fixtures produce minimum glare.
-They also increase safety because hey illuminated people, cars, and terrain.
-Bright light bulbs can be seen from a distance. he site camp, toilets, storage facilities, stockpiles, waste bins, and any other temporary : tructures on site should be located in such a way that they will present as little visual impact to : urrounding residents and road users as possible. - Itilize shade cloth, or other suitable material, along the fence perimeter of the site camp. - ' Vork on site must be well-planned and well-managed so that work proceeds quickly and efficiently, thus minimizing the disturbance time. pecial attention should be given to the screening of highly reflective material. - Construction vehicles must enter and leave the site during working hours.
-Change s to Plans: • If the e final detailed design differs significantly from that assessed during the BAR, the revised layout mus be assessed by an Environmental Consultant and if necessary, the approved EA must be ame nded by the Competent Authority before proceeding.
+They also increase safety because they illuminated people, cars, and terrain.
+Bright light bulbs can be seen from a distance. - The site camp, toilets, storage facilities, stockpiles, waste bins, and any other temporary structures on site should be located in such a way that they will present as little visual impact to surrounding residents and road users as possible. - Utilize shade cloth, or other suitable material, along the fence perimeter of the site camp. - Work on site must be well-planned and well-managed so that work proceeds quickly and efficiently, thus minimizing the disturbance time. - Special attention should be given to the screening of highly reflective material. - Construction vehicles must enter and leave the site during working hours.

+Changes to Plans:

+If the final detailed design differs significantly from that assessed during the BAR, the revised layout must be assessed by an Environmental Consultant and if necessary, the approved EA must be amended by the Competent Authority before proceeding.